Our Councillors

 South Canterbury/Ōtuhituhi

-He has a particular focus on water management, having been a member of the Ohapi Water Users Group, Orari River Committee, and is the Chair of Geraldine Water Solutions.
+Nick’s focus is on water management, having been a member of the Ohapi Water Users Group, Orari River Incorporated Society and the Chair of Geraldine Water Solutions.
+All of these involved the allocation of water in these catchments for present and future generations.

 Council documents